Report a Claim

 You may find – once you know the exact situation for your personal circumstances – that it’s less costly for you to pay the additional $200 out-of-pocket and keep the claim off your policy.

 The point is … unless you know what the impact will truly be you can’t make a good decision.
-So, if you’re not sure, get the facts.
+So, if you’re not sure, call us.

 Because no matter how minor the injury may be, the injured party can come back and sue you many months or even years later.